hail-is/hail/infra/azure/README.md

 output and create an A record for the domain of your choosing for that IP with a DNS provider.

-There are some resources which, unfortunately, cannot be configured directly with terraform.
-You must now configure those resources by running:
+There is one resource which, unfortunately, cannot be configured directly with Terraform.
+The service principal used by the `auth` service needs "admin consent" to create new service accounts for new users.
+After you first run terraform and whenever you recreate the auth service principal, you must grant this new service principal admin consent:

 ```
-./bootstrap.sh post_terraform
+./bootstrap.sh grant_auth_sp_admin_consent
 ```

 ## Bootstrap the cluster